+The WRC has been a member of the Lackawanna County Continuum of Care (COC) since 1995.
+Currently, the WRC receives HUD funds for the WRC's Rapid Re-Housing (RRH) for Domestic and Sexual Violence Survivors Project.
+WRC established the WRC Economic Advocacy Project, with a Safe Housing Program component, seven years ago with the specific purpose of advancing the agencies economic justice work and developing a continuum of housing options for survivors fleeing.
+WRC was chosen as one of four pilot projects in the country to receive technical assistance from national experts (Center for Survivor Agency and Justice) that has informed the development of WRC's organizational economic justice work.
+As a result, WRC established the Community Council to Enhance Economic Justice for Women/Survivors; the mission being to develop strategies as a community to improve the economic well-being of women/survivors.
+Additionally, an Advisory Council made up of program participants formally in WRC's Safe Housing Program has also been established to provide input on program growth and changes.
+WRC subscribes to the concept that individuals must first have a safe, affordable place to call home before other services become relevant.
+It is also WRC's practice to assess for ways to "screen in" potential program participants versus "screening out" due to mental illness, drug addiction or other related issues.
+All WRC advocates have received professional training on trauma affects and response in order to provide trauma informed counseling and advocacy services.

+FY2018 CoC Application Page 11 09/14/2018 o . o o o oppoao 00, 1., 20.0

-- 1)This project proposes to serve 12 households & 20 people at a single point in time.
-Given the nature of RRH, however, it is anticipated that the Women's Resource Center (WRC) will be able to serve 18 households per year, increasing the CoC's capacity to meet the large unmet need of DV survivors for supportive housing assistance in Lackawanna County.
-WRC has strived to balance quality of service with providing assistance to as many survivors as possible within budget constraints.
-2)For example, in WRC's 2017 APR, 100 percent of survivors exiting the RRH program reported a positive housing destination; upward of 60 percent of survivors had an income increase upon exit; almost all received non-cash benefits; & all were housed in under a year.
-3)The overall WRC Safe Housing Program demonstrates that upward of 75 percent of households receiving TH or RRH were able to escape the abuse & stay out of the abusive relationship over time. - 4)WRC has been a member of the Lackawanna Co.
-COC since 1995, currently receiving HUD funds for a rapid re-housing project.
-WRC established an Economic Advocacy Project with a Safe Housing Program component 7 years ago to advance the agency's economic justice work & develop a continuum of housing options for survivors fleeing.
-WRC received TA from the Center for Survivor Agency & Justice &, as a result, established the Community Council to Enhance Economic Justice for Women/Survivors: the mission being to develop strategies to improve the economic well-being of women/survivors.
-Additionally, a Consumer Advisory Council has also been established to provide input on program growth & changes.
-WRC subscribes to Housing First principles, assessing for ways to "screen in" potential program participants versus "screening out" due to mental illness, drug addiction or other related issues.
-All WRC advocates have received professional training on trauma affects & response in order to provide trauma informed counseling & advocacy services.
-Given the myriad & very specific complex issues that go a long with surviving domestic & sexual violence, this TH & PH-RRH project, increasing the continuum of housing options provides room to better meet individualized needs.
-While always striving to meet clients where they are & assist them to achieve higher levels of self-sufficiency as quickly & safely as possible, there are times when a longer course of supportive housing is necessary & appropriate in order to achieve sustainable permanent housing.
-This project will allow WRC to honor those households with greater needs & still move towards the goals of ending homelessness in the county.
-4)Collaborative services WRC will provide include safety planning, emergency safe housing, 24-hour crisis response, rapid re-housing, relocation, individual & group empowerment counseling, court accompaniment, systems' advocacy & legal representation by the Barbara J Hart Justice Center (Justice Center), a civil legal project of WRC.
-Additionally, the WRC acknowledges the emerging Latina/Hispanic population in Scranton & has made efforts to provide language/culturally appropriate services, employing 5 Spanish-speaking advocates, including two Economic & Housing Advocates & a Legal Advocate, & provides translated forms & handouts in Spanish.
-Additionally, the WRC is an identified grant partner with the Pennsylvania Utility Law Project (PULP), giving survivors access to attorneys with an expertise in negotiating utility hook-ups & expunging arrearages.
-Lastly, WRC has established relationships with the local administrators of TANF, Medicaid, SLHDA, EARN & other entitlement programs.
-WRC is committed to addressing the needs of underserved. marginalized survivors & has long standing relationships with community
+WRC has historically strived to balance quality of service with providing assistance to as many survivors as possible within budget constraints.
+For example, in WRC's 2017 APR, one hundred (100) percent of survivors exiting the RRH program reported a positive housing destination; upward of 60 percent of survivors had an income increase upon exit; almost all received non-cash benefits; and, all were housed in under a year; The overall WRC Safe Housing Program demonstrates that upward of 75 percent of households receiving TH or RRH were able to escape the abuse and stay out of the abusive relationship over time.

+Collaborative services WRC will provide include safety planning, emergency safe housing, 24-hour crisis response, rapid re-housing, relocation, individual and group empowerment counseling, court accompaniment, systems' advocacy and legal representation by the Barbara J Hart Justice Center (Justice Center), a civil legal project of WRC.
+Additionally, the WRC acknowledges the emerging Latina/Hispanic population in Scranton and has made efforts to provide language/culturally appropriate services.
+WRC employs five Spanish-speaking advocates, including two Economic and Housing Advocates and a Legal Advocate, and provides translated forms and handouts in Spanish.
+Lastly, the WRC is an identified grant partner with the Pennsylvania Utility Law Project (PULP).
+Survivors receiving WRC services have access to attorneys with an expertise in negotiating utility hook-ups and expunging arrearages.
+Lastly, WRC has established relationships with the local administrators of TANF, Medicaid, SLHDA, EARN and other entitlement programs.
+WRC is committed to addressing the needs of underserved, marginalized survivors and has long standing relationships with community organizations that provide mental health services, drug and alcohol treatment, free to low cost medical services, SOAR certified workers, ESL classes and other related services to address a spectrum of needs.
-FY2018 CoC Ap plication -------- -------- -----------

-Applicant: Scranton-Lackawanna County CoC Project: PA-508 CoC Registration FY2018 organizations that provide mental health services, drug & alcohol treatment, free to low cost medical services, SOAR certified workers, ESL classes & other related services to address a spectrum of needs.